 -

-- Butter shall be used for lubrication during storage to prevent excessive wear and reduce service life.
+Apply grease for lubrication during storage to reduce wear and extend the jack’s service life.

 Applications